 You will return for several University-based days that focus on a range of professional development issues and allow for contact with peers and tutors.

 The PGCE course is a Masters level course incorporating two 30-credit modules entitled ‘Schools and Society’ and ‘Learning and Teaching’.

 For the award of the PGCE and to achieve Teacher Standards, you must have reached the required standard in both the theory and practice elements of the course.
 In keeping with the nature of the course, which is vocational and postgraduate in approach, there are no written examinations.

-Practical Teaching is assessed by the University tutors, school based mentors and coordinators, and External Examiners.
+Practical Teaching is assessed by University tutors, school-based mentors and coordinators, and External Examiners.
 Account is taken of your work over all school-based elements of the course and your own written records of such work.